 - Los Famosos de Coyoacan – One of the best ice cream shops in Coyoacan, this place offers a ton of flavors and friendly staff.

 Since Coyoacan is a distance away from Centro Historico, you will not be able to reach it on foot.
-If you have a car, you can take a ride, but be prepared for traffic.
-The best way to get to Coyoacan is by Metro, and all you need to do is get on a green line south and get off in Coyoacan.
+The best way to get to Coyoacan is by Metro.
+Get on a green line south and get off in Coyoacan.

-PRO TIP: Be sure to avoid a Metro commute during pica hora (or rush hour) when trains are full with people, and it’s common to get pushed and shoved.
-Pickpockets also love this time, as it’s easy to steal things when the trains are crammed.
+PRO TIP: Avoid a Metro commute during pica hora (or rush hour) when trains are full with people, and it’s common to get pushed and shoved.
+Pickpockets love this time, as it’s easy to steal things when the trains are crammed.

 Make a stop in San Angel